Intro to Cybersecurity

 One of the most popular one is a study made by Lockheed Martin Corporation to find definite patterns of malware penetrating inside a computer or system.
 They have formulated a model and The Cyber Kill Chain was created for referential use.

-Cyber Kill Chain (CKC) is a strategic framework that provides a systematic understanding for understanding and mitigating cyber threats:
+Cyber Kill Chain (CKC) is a strategic framework that provides a systematic understanding and mitigating cyber threats:

-Note: This model is not the sole standard way to track down the stages of a cyberattack.
+Note: This model is not the only way to track down the stages of a cyberattack.
 It is only there as a reference and assumes the attacks are linear (they often loop, skip, or overlap stages)

 This is just one of the many frameworks.
 Other popular frameworks include: